esaulpaugh/headlong/README.md

 * Use `mvn package` which outputs to /target
 * Add headlong as a project dependency

-Tests should take 2-4 minutes to run.
+Tests should take 1-2 minutes depending on how stronk your machine is.
 Test packages require junit and gson.
 Otherwise headlong has no dependencies.
 Size is ~106 KB as of 12/13/18.

 See the wiki for more, such as RLP Lists and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki